syncfusion-content/asp.netwebforms-docs/aspnet/Barcode/Two-Dimensional-Barcodes.md

 ## DataMatrix

-DataMatrixBarcodeis a two dimensional Barcodethat consistsof a grid of dark and light dots or blocks forming square or rectangular symbol.
-The data encoded in the Barcodecan either be numbers or alphanumeric.
+DataMatrix Barcode is a two dimensional Barcode that consists of a grid of dark and light dots or blocks forming square or rectangular symbol.
+The data encoded in the Barcode can either be numbers or alphanumeric.
 They are widely used in printed media such as labels and letters.
-You can read iteasily with the help of a Barcodereader and mobile phones.
+You can read it easily with the help of a Barcode reader and mobile phones.